syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

                     }
                 }
             };
-//Adding the element to Collection (stencil.SymbolSource as SymbolCollection).Add(node);
+//Adding an element to the collection.
+(stencil.SymbolSource as SymbolCollection).Add(node);
 (stencil.SymbolSource as SymbolCollection).Add(cvm);
 (stencil.SymbolSource as SymbolCollection).Add(grp);

-//Adding the ISymbol to SymbolCollection public class SymbolCollection : ObservableCollection<Object>
+//Adding the ISymbol to the SymbolCollection. public class SymbolCollection : ObservableCollection<Object>
 {
 }